florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 With modern compilers (see [Virtual machine basic information](#basic-information)), the stack offset is different than that given in Aleph1's original paper: instead of calling `exploit2 600 1564` for a buffer size of 600 bytes filled with shellcode and stack address as well as an offset of 1564 bytes from the base stack address, it is necessary to call `exploit2 600 1660` which uses the same buffer size but a different offset.

+The problem is that the offset 1660 might differ from machine to machine and from run to run, as it heavily depends on the stack contents.
+Thus, different environment variables (e.g. a different path, a different working directory, a different username) can heavily influence the necessary offsets, as they change the amount of data on the stack and thus the stack layout.
+It is therefore advised to determine the right address with the help of a debugger or continuing with the other exploits, as it is difficult to hit exactly the one single address that points to the shellcode.

 ### exploit3

 `exploit3` works exactly the same way as `exploit2` but instead of just writing the shellcode to the buffer, it fills half of the buffer with `NOP` instructions (`0x90` on x86) before writing the shellcode to the buffer.